DEMCO evolves with LANSA since the 1980s

 "We kept the LANSA alternative at arms length, given the ‘path of least resistance' nature of making that decision.
 However, in the end LANSA's short construction time combined with an 80 percent savings on development services won the day."

 "Several members of our development team partnered with LANSA Professional Services to build the new site.
 This afforded a great opportunity to absorb the skills and take advantage of some excellent experience.
 The site was launched on time, on budget and with more functionality than originally planned."

 "We also used LANSA to build the eCommerce sites sites www.gresswell.com, www.gresswell.ie, www.demco.nl for one of our UK subsidiary's brands.
 With LANSA tools and experience, we're now able to design, build and launch a site in less then 10 weeks on average.
 However, all sites are in a constant state of development and evolution."

 Pete Williams, originally a graphic designer in DEMCO's catalog production department and now DEMCO's Media Services Manager, says, "LANSA for the Web has proven to be very effective for our company.
 LANSA took our eCommerce site to a new level of functionality and was the fastest to market and most cost effective product we could find.
 LANSA helps us to compete very effectively."

 We're now able to design, build and launch a site in less then 10 weeks on average.

 Reap the benefits

-Stephanie Swedal, internet marketing manager at DEMCO, says, "We have found that one out of three people who visit our site end up placing an online order.
-Online orders represent about 30 percent of our overall volume.
-It was 9 percent when we originally launched the new site, so we are seeing more and more people use it.
-What ever we can do to make it easy for our customers, we have been pursuing.
-And that is where the Web site has been very helpful and beneficial for our business."
+DEMCO found that one out of three people who visit their site end up placing an online order.
+Online orders represent about 30 percent of the overall volume, up from 9 percent when they originally launched the new site.
+DEMCO have been pursuing what ever they can to make it easy for their customers and that is where the website has been beneficial for their business.